- 1. What is Instagram algorithm?

 What types of content does Instagram rank higher?
 Does shadow banning actually exist?
 Below, you’ll see the official Instagram team’s answers to many controversial questions and our personal observations, accompanied by statistics.

 Truth: video and photo content are of equal value – this was announced officially.
-But people who post a lot of different types of content, especially many Stories, noticed an increase in their subscribers’ engagement.
+But people who post a lot of different types of content (pay attention to microblogging), create engaging and relatable Instagram Stories, noticed an increase in their subscribers’ engagement.

 Truth: it doesn’t matter what account type you have.
 Business and Personal accounts have their own benefits and disadvantages, but are ranked equally.